Top 10 Rated Breadmakers 2023

-Lending an air of sophistication to the kitchen, this Breadman stainless steel breadmaker creates a variety of delicious homemade bread.
-Equipped with 16 pre-programmed settings, including…
+Lending an air of simplicity to the kitchen, the Breadman TR520 breadmaker is capable of creating a variety of delicious homemade bread.
+There are 8 different pre-programmed settings…read more

 Makes loaves in 3 sizes: 1 lb., 1.5 lbs., 2 lbs.

-A competent breadmaker for an amazingly low price of $56.70, this Sunbeam model has user-friendly, easy-to-program controls that let you bake a wide variety of breads.
-Fairly quiet in operation…
+A competent breadmaker for an amazingly low price of $70.79, the Hamilton Beach 29881 has user-friendly, easy-to-program controls that let you bake a wide variety of breads, including French, whole grain…read more

-A breadmaker that makes the entire process easy for the user, this West Bend electronic model produces high rises and horizontal loaves in 4 sizes.
-The dual blades come with a tool for easy removal…
+A breadmaker that makes the entire process easy for the user, the West Bend 41413 produces high rises and two sizes: one and a half or two pounds.
+The knead blades come with a tool for easy removal…read more

 Breadmaker Buying Guide